Stress wrecks havoc on your life.

 10. Proactively train children to help around the house

 The stress of trying to do it all is monumental.
 We won’t ever do it all, nor should we.
 Teaching kids to do their part in maintaining the home, leaves a lot less for mom to do (and worry about).

-In it she teaches how to get stuff off your brain so that you don’t have to constantly think about it.
+One of my favorite parts of this program is that they teach how to get stuff off your brain so that you don’t have to constantly think about it.
 She talks about how this brings more peace to life and how one can be fully present in the moment because a system is in place to deal with all of the to-dos, to-remembers, and every day activities.

 I love the idea behind this system (it’s based on David Allen’s, Getting Things Done, but tweaked a little to suit the demands of motherhood).
 I’m currently setting it up in my home.
-You can find out more about it here.

 12. Eat protein